apache/flagon-useralejs/README.md

 | data-resolution | Delay between instances of high frequency logs (mouseover, scroll, etc.) | 500 (ms) |
 | data-user-from-params | Query param in the page URL to fetch userId from | null |
 | data-tool | Name of tool being logged | null |

+If you're interested in using our WebExtension to log user activity across all pages they visit, check out our browser specific instructions [here](https://github.com/apache/incubator-senssoft-useralejs/blob/SENSSOFT-192/src/UserALEWebExtension/README.md).

 ## Next Up